wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 never have anything to do.

-A third concept is that of the **critical path**: the longest path in the dag from the entry task(s) to the exit task(s), where **the path length is measured in task durations, including the entry and the exit task(s)**.
+A third concept is that of the **critical path**: the longest path in the DAG from the entry task(s) to the exit task(s), where **the path length is measured in task durations, including the entry and the exit task(s)**.
 No matter how many cores are used, the program cannot execute faster than